-Project manager

-VCI's Project Manager will be Verl K. Rothlisberger, who will be responsible for oversight and management of the project.

-Mr. Merlin Bowen will be responsible for the implementation and management of the Health and Safety plan.
+Project manager VCI's Project Manager will be MR. VERL ROTHLISBERGER will be responsible for oversight and management of the project.
+MR. MERITN BOWEN will be responsible for the implementation and management of the Health and Safety plan.

 Health and Safety Consultant